Nasir Hussain

-She campaigns for the human rights of the 57 million people with dementia globally and for recognition of dementia a condition causing disabilities, to ensure access to the CRPD and other Conventions for.
-She’s worked on many publications with the WHO and UN and has made multiple statements at the Conference of the States Parties at the United Nations in New York, and the World Health Organisation in Geneva, where she is the first person with dementia globally to be an invited keynote speaker.
-Kate is an Ambassador for the ADC (SA) and for Step Up For Dementia Research in Australia.
+She’s made multiple statements and speeches at the United Nations and World Health Organisation (WHO), and is the first person with dementia to be an invited speaker at the WHO.
+Kate is also an Ambassador for the ADC (SA) and for Step Up For Dementia Research in Australia.

 The Australia Day Council of South Australia acknowledges the Adelaide region as the traditional country of the Kaurna people and respect Elders past, present and emerging.
 We recognise and respect their cultural heritage, beliefs and relationship with the land.